EU Commission Flags waving in front of a glass building in low sun

 Remote video URL

-The FutuRes project envisions a Europe that is resilient to face the future with confidence.
-We believe that science is critical to this - that's why fostering productive exchange with decision-makers is central to its work.
+The FutuRes project wants to help Europe face the future with confidence.
+Fostering productive exchange with decision-makers is central to our work.

 FutuRes is a collaborative research project and policy lab which is funded by the EU's Horizon Research and Innovation programme.
 The focus is on understanding the drivers of resilience in increasingly ageing societies.